hdl/conda-prog/README.md

-# conda-hdmi2usb-packages
+# litex-conda-prog

-Conda build recipes for HDMI2USB-litex-firmware build dependencies.
+Conda build recipes for FPGA programming tools.
+Designed to be used with LiteX.

-Basically, anything which hasn't gotten a proper package at https://launchpad.net/~timvideos/+archive/ubuntu/hdmi2usb

-# Toolchains

-## LiteX "soft-CPU" support

-The LiteX system supports both a `lm32` and `or1k` "soft-CPU" implementations.

-Current versions are;
+The current tools are;

+ * openocd
+ * dfu-util
+ * flterm
- * binutils - 2.31.0
+ * fxload
- * gcc - 8.2.0
+ * icefunprog
- * gcc+newlib - 8.2.0 + 3.0.0
- * gdb - 8.2
+ * iceprog

-### lm32-elf

- * All come from upstream.

-### or1k-elf

- * binutils, gdb & newlib - upstream
- * gcc - Rebase of Stafford Horn's gcc 9.0 patches

-## riscv32-elf

- * All come from upstream.

-## Cypress FX2 support

- * sdcc (Current version: 3.5.0)

-# Support Tools

-## OpenOCD

-Tool for JTAG programming.

 # Building